ahdinosaur/inu-engine/README.md

 }
 ```

-put it all together and we have an `inu` app!
+put it all together and we have an `inu-engine` engine!

 ```js
 const app = {